insyirahnazim/web-app-security-enhancement/README.md

 Hash::make($validated['password']);
 ```

+This hashing mechanism was verified and retained as part of the security enhancement.
 Hashing converts passwords into irreversible encrypted values, preventing attackers from viewing original passwords even if the database is compromised.

 Furthermore, SQL injection testing was conducted using common attack payloads such as:
 ' OR '1'='1